 It may seem like common sense, but we’ll say it anyway: Bathroom chandeliers look extra special in high or vaulted ceilings, though these are rare in urban apartments and homes.
 Don’t worry if you have regular flat ceilings, though!
 As long as you follow some general requirements, you’re set.

-The lowermost part of the chandelier should be 8 feet above the top of your tub or 3 feet away from its edge.
+The lowermost part of the chandelier should be 8 feet above the top of your tub or 3 feet away from its edge, as stated on SFGate.
 This clearance is a legal mandate, though in special circumstances, it may differ.
 Contact your local electrician if you have concerns.

 Will the chandelier survive wet conditions?